 Make a list.
 Write down a list all the things that you’d need to feel secure, happy or fulfilled.
 These can range from the weighty (getting out of debt) to the luxurious (a beachfront retirement home).
 As you write, try to define the goals as much as possible—in what oceanfront town?
 How many blocks from the beach?
 How many bedrooms? and estimate a price tag for each.

 Rank your list in order of importance.
 That’s not as easy as it sounds, since financial goals continually collide with one another.
-Paying for a child’s braces may rob money that would otherwise go into his college fund, for example.
+Paying for a child’s braces may rob money that would otherwise go into his university fund, for example.
 And saving effectively for your kids’ university can wipe out any hope of putting aside adequate money for your own retirement.

 If you are struggling to prioritize between two important goals, as yourself: Will one of the goals benefit more people than the other?
 Which goal will cause the greater harm if it is deferred?

 Most people, for example, have to decide between banking money for the kids’ university fees or their own retirement savings.
 If you know that you won’t be able to live adequately on the money you expect from your pension and Social Security, then retirement savings should be paramount.
 That child in university can take out a student loan such HELP debts, but there aren’t loans for retirement.

 With all that said, there’s no reason you can’t tackle a few goals at once.
 Just keep it to less than five, as having too many objectives will make it hard to get to the finish line on any of them.

 This is the holy grail of personal finance, but if you can’t utilize this secret you’ll never be able to save money.
 You simply have to spend less money than you earn and there’s no way around that.
 It’s all about cash flow.